millerama17/association-analysis/README.md

 # Association Analysis Knowledge Imbalance on Wikidata

-This project is created in order to fulfill the implementation of the project undergraduate thesis in the Faculty of Computer Science, Universitas Indonesia.
+This project is created in order to fulfill the implementation of Gap Property In Wikidata.

 # Getting Started